ClustrMaps

 What we do that's faster

 We file the ClustrMaps opt-out and re-check every two weeks.
 When you re-list, we file again.
 Same drill across 200+ broker sites in parallel.
+On the individual plan, continuous map-pin removal for officers and their families runs across every map-pin broker we track.

 Doing this for one broker is straightforward.
 Doing it for 200, on a continuous basis, is what we do.